Broken bone from a motorcycle accident is all too common.

-For some people broken bones do not heal back to full mobility and even after you heal, you may have lifetime nerve damage.
-After your motorcycle crash it is likely that you will experience a lifetime loss of motion, mobility and ability in that limb.
+For some people, broken bones do not heal back to full mobility, and even after you heal, you may have lifetime nerve damage.
+After your motorcycle crash, you will likely experience a lifetime loss of motion, mobility, and ability in that limb.
 You should closely follow the recovery plan designated by your doctor to have the highest chance of a full recovery.

 Diagnosing a Broken Bone

-After your crash, you will likely be transported to the emergency room by ambulance where the staff will take X-ray’s or MRI’s if necessary.
+After your crash, an ambulance will likely transport you to the emergency room by ambulance, where the staff will take X-rays or MRIs if necessary.
 A doctor will let you know if you have a shattered, broken, or fractured bone.
-After they diagnose the injury they will develop a recovery plan.
+After they diagnose the injury, they will develop a recovery plan.
 It is your responsibility to follow your doctor’s orders.
-When fighting a personal injury case it is important that you attend all appointments so you show that you’ve exhausted all options and still have yet to fully recover.
+When fighting a personal injury case, you must attend all appointments, so you show that you’ve exhausted all options and still have yet to recover fully.

-If you were following the law, and another person was not- you can make a claim for compensation.
+If you were following the law and another person was not, you can claim compensation.
 Just because someone did not intend to run into your motorcycle does not mean they are excused from dealing with the consequences.
-Many times you’re not actually suing the other driver- it’s often the insurance company that your fighting against.
+You’re often not actually suing the other driver- it’s often the insurance company that you’re fighting against.

 Sadly, your insurance company will also fight your claim.
 Even though you paid faithfully every month to ensure you’d be okay in case of emergency- they don’t give you the money you need.
 They are probably telling you that your injuries don’t warrant the kind of money you need.